 - Falls are the most common cause of traumatic brain injuries.

-- The total medical costs paid for fall-related treatment was more than $ 50 billion in 2015 alone.
+- The total medical costs paid for fall-related treatment totaled more than $ 50 billion in 2015 alone.

-What are the Most Common Injuries from a Fall Accident?
+Most Common Injuries from a Slip and Fall Accident?

-Falls often result in very serious injuries, especially to the elderly population who are unable to protect themselves or catch their balance before striking the ground.
+Falls often result in very serious injuries, especially to the elderly population who cannot protect themselves or catch their balance before striking the ground.

 Common fall injuries include: